brunacmendes/loan_prediction_project/README.md

 # Steps

 1. Loading the dataset into pandas dataframe
+2. Cleanin and pre-processing data
-2. One hot encoding categorical features into numeric
+3. One hot encoding categorical features into numeric
-3. Creating training and validation set
+4. Creating training and validation set
-4. Defining the architeture of the model
+5. Defining the architeture of the model
-5. Compiling the model (defining loss/cost function, optimizer)
+6. Compiling the model (defining loss/cost function, optimizer)
-6. Training the model
+7. Training the model
-7. Evaluating model performance on both training and validation set
+8. Evaluating model performance on both training and validation set

 # Requirements: